KissConsult/Apache-Airflow/README.md

 ## Step 3 Deploy Apache Airflow

-We will deploy  Apache Airflow on our cluster
+In this step we will deploy Apache Airflow on our cluster

 * Click the **Catalog** button on the top
-* Select **Software** from the catalog
+* Select **Software** from the left in the catalog
 * Search for **Apache Aifrlow** and click on it
 ![Search](/search.png)

-* On the application page Click in the _dot_ next to the cluster, you wish to use
+* On the application page Click in the _dot_ next to the cluster we just created or use an existing one
 ![Cluster](/cluster-select.png)
-* Click on  **Enter or Select Namespace** and choose the default Namespace or use a custom one
+* Click on  **Enter or Select Namespace** and choose one of the default Namespaces or use a custom one
 ![Namespace](/details-namespace.png)
-* Give a unique **name** to workspace, which you can easily recognize
+* Give a unique **name** to your workspace
 ![Name](/details-name.png)
-* Select which resource group you want to use, it's for access controll and billing purposes.
+* Select which resource group you want to use, it is for access controll and billing purposes.
 For more information please visit [resource groups]

 ![apache-resource](/details-resource.png)

-* Give **tags** to your apache airflow workspace, for more information visit [tags]
+* Here you can give **tags** to your apache airflow workspace, which will affect your deployment.
+For more information visit [tags]

 ![apache-tags](/details-tags.png)